Xentrk/x3mRouting/README.md

 #### openvpn-event Script

-x3mRouting uses the **openvpn-event** script during an VPN Client up event to restore the routing rule and during a VPN Client "down" event to remove the routing rule. **openvpn-event** is automatically installed when selecting options 2 and 3.
+x3mRouting uses the **openvpn-event** script during an VPN Client up event to restore the routing rule and during a VPN Client down event to remove the routing rule. **openvpn-event** is automatically installed when selecting options 2 and 3.
 When you execute **x3mRouting.sh** from the command line, **x3mRouting.sh** will add the routing rule entries to the appropriate **vpnclientX-route-up** and **vpnclientX-route-pre-down** files, where the X is the VPN Client instance.

 **openvpn-event** will call VPN related scripts such as: